-Affordable Multifamily Program Development Ramps Up
+Affordable Multifamily Program Development Continues

-The Affordable Multifamily Housing financing program closely trails the development of the Commercial program.
-CAEATFA staff and consultants had conversations with a number of interested parties and attended two regional Affordable Multifamily conferences to continue building relationships with Affordable Multifamily developers and finance companies.
+The Affordable Multifamily Energy Efficiency Financing program closely trails the development of the Small Business program.
+CAEATFA staff have consulted with a number of interested parties and participated in four Affordable Multifamily industry events to continue building relationships with Affordable Multifamily developers and finance companies and getting input on program design.
+Program regulations are expected to be ready for board review by the end of Q2 2019.